 Action on item 14)d: Set StrengthControlVal equal to ( SliceQpY + QpBdOffset ) ÷ ( 63 + QpBdOffset), instead of SliceQpY ÷ 63, where SliceQpY is that of the first slice of currCodedPic.

+Action on item 15)a: Extend the current resolution upsampling to be resolution resampling such that both resolution upsampling and resolution downsampling capabilities are supported.

 Action on item 16)a.ii: Clarify that the output from the PostProcessingFilter (i.e. outputTensor) does not include overlap regions.

+Action on item 17)a: Update the specification of the value range of nnpfc_padding_type to take into account that the values in the range 5 to 15, inclusive, are reserved.